The Five Gaits

 Tölt is the unique four-beat lateral gait, that the breed is best known for.
 The horse’s hind legs should move well under the body and carry more of the weight on the hind end, allowing the front to rise and be free and loose.
-Tölt is very smooth to ride since there is no suspension between strides, as is the case in trot or canter, and it can be ridden very slow up to a very fast speed, depending on the horse.
+Tölt is very smooth to ride since there is no suspension between strides, as is the case in trot or canter, and it can be ridden very slowly up to a very fast speed, depending on the horse.

 The flying pace is the “fifth gear”, offering a two-beat lateral movement with suspension.
 This gait is ridden very fast, even used for racing and only for short distances, 100-200 metres usually.
 Not all Icelandic horses can pace, but those that manage all five gaits well are considered the best of the breed.